twigphp/Twig/doc/03-Twig-for-Developers.markdown

     * An absolute path where to store the compiled templates.

  * `auto_reload`: When developing with Twig, it's useful to recompile the template whenever the source code changes.
-This is the default behavior for `Twig_Loader_Filesystem` for instance.
-In a production environment, you can set this option to `false` for better performance.
-If you don't provide the `auto_reload` option, it will be determined automatically base on the `debug` value.
+If you don't provide a value for the `auto_reload` option, it will be determined automatically based on the `debug` value.

 >**CAUTION**